|

 Great freedom of movement.
 Smooth, powerful, rhythmic action with long stride and good drive from hindquarters; viewed from the rear legs moving parallel, hind legs tracking the fore.
 A short stride and paddling action are incorrect.

-‘Smooth, powerful, rhythmic action with long stride and good drive’ says the most.
+"COMMENTARY: ‘Smooth, powerful, rhythmic action with long stride and good drive’ says the most.
 Too achieve this ideal scheme of movement it is necessary that the angulation of the front is sufficient too provide good length of stride.
 The movement from the rear must not merely consist of legs being thrown out behind the dog but derive from a fundamental co-ordination of the works of hips, knee and stifle.
 Lacks of co-ordination between movement from back and rear do occur and originates from insufficient harmonisation between angulation in shoulder and hindquarters respectively.
+The typical elasticity of the movement of a Dalmatian can easily be lost if the dog is shown trotting at a too high speed.
+Typical movements should give the impression that the dog can move long distances with great ease and without too much effort. |

 Coat: